onflow/hybrid-custody-scaffold/README.md

 accounts.

-As an app developer, you really only need to be concerned with the app-custodied account and the linking process (publish & claim or multisig).
+As an app developer, you really only need to be concerned with the app-custodied account and the linking process (publish & claim or multi-signed).
 Once linked, the assets you provide access to in the child account may change, but properly installed filter rules will ensure the user's access to underlying storage is restricted.

 The great news is that by enabling Hybrid Custody, standard resources used in your app can be leveraged across the whole